1924 Illinois Fighting Illini football team: Awards and honors

 Halfback Red Grange received the inaugural Chicago Tribune Silver Football award as the most valuable player in the Big Ten.
-He was also a unanmous pick amonf the major selectors for the 1924 All-America team, including first-team honors from Walter Camp, All-America Board, Football World, International News Service (INS), Liberty magazine, Newspaper Enterprise Association, Norman E. Brown, Lawrence Perry, Billy Evans, and Walter Eckersall.
+He was also a unanimous pick among the major selectors for the 1924 All-America team, including first-team honors from Walter Camp, All-America Board, Football World, International News Service (INS), Liberty magazine, Newspaper Enterprise Association, Norman E. Brown, Lawrence Perry, Billy Evans, and Walter Eckersall.
 Grange was later inducted into the College Football Hall of Fame in 1951.

 End Frank Rokusek was also the team captain.

 Eight other Illinois players received honors from at least one selector for the 1924 All-Big Ten Conference football team: